CharlesGrs/MineStorm_v2/readme.md

 Additional controls in-game to display shaders and debug.
 (F1, F2)

-## Entity System
+### Entity System
+* An EntityManager manages all the entity in the game *EntityManager.h"

-## Collision System
+### Collision System
 * Three layers:
 	* Grid system to split the physics system in cells for optimization
 	* AABB Check
 	* SAT Algorithm

 ● Movement in accordance with the law of inertia
 	(Player.cpp -> GetInput() for the inertia update)
 ● Cells system to limit the collision fct calls (third layer of collision before the AABB check)